muenchchristmas/drmlazer11.github.io/_posts/2016-01-03-New-Business-Cards.md

 <p>Life, death.
 Good, evil.
 Day, night.
 Warm, cold.
 Left, right.
 Masculine, feminine.
 Leader, follower.
 And the list goes on.</p>

 <h3>I'm a big fan of minimalism.</h3>
 <p>Black and white represents simplicity and no-bullshit.
-Don't beat around the bush; tell it to me how it is!</p>

-<p>What's the point of a business card?
+Don't beat around the bush; tell it to me how it is!
+What's the point of a business card?
 It's to tell the person you're connecting with how to contact you.
 In my opinion, putting your location, twitter handle or personal website is superfluous information.</p>